 Featured above: Fritz Haber, with bald head and pince-nez glasses, couldn’t look more like a supervillain.
 Unfortunately, it’s a little more nuanced than that.

 Unfortunately, show notes are a little light this week, as I’ve been last-minute posting the episode this week.
-I’ll include another post between now and when the next episode airs with some additional facts and links to other stories.
+At some point in the distant future, I hope to come back and fill this in.

 Click To Read Transcript

 Before we begin the episode, a brief content warning.
 War, suicide, and chemical weapons all play an important role in today’s story.
 If those are subjects you’d like to avoid, I don’t blame you.
 Otherwise, today you’ll hear the fascinating story of one of history’s most influential and paradoxical men.

 Have you ever had a case of “the Mondays?”
 You know, that thing where you were really enjoying the weekend, but now you have to go back to work, and you’re in kind of a bad mood.
 Maybe you have a bit of a headache, or you’re feeling a little light-headed… Possibly even accompanied by intense vomiting, tachycardia, and shortness of breath?